 6. Choose your gear and accessories.

 What will you need?
 For starters, the bike and equipment.
-For lists on clothing and equipment, visit our tour prep page, which helps clients prepare for a commercial tour.
-Also, check out our suggested packing list.
+For lists on clothing and equipment, visit our tour prep section, which helps clients prepare for a commercial tour.
+Also, check out our packing tips.
 It’s a bit long, but you can choose the items on the list you think you’ll need.
 Also, check out our packing tips, to teach you how to pack light and smart.

 7. Plan your meals.